On coordinatization of mathematics: Main research and application directions

 \subsubsection{Graph-theoretic modelling of mathematical theories}

 As we no\-ted in a previous section a mathematical theory can be interpreted as a directed graph corresponding to the implication relation which we call \sl proof graph\rm\ $\Pi=(\Sigma, \Lambda)$ with vertices in the set $\Sigma$ being statements (which are not interpreted as implications) and directed edges in the set $\Lambda$ being relatively simple logical implications although the complexity of these implications depend on future models and is a matter of further study.
-As we noted above the implication concept may need to be generalized thus $\Lambda$ may be the edge set of a \sl generalized proof graph\rm\ corresponding to a suitable binary relation, in this paper we consider mainly proof graphs with edges corresponding to classical implications (consequences).
 Graph theory, see Diestel (2010), can be considered as a candidate theory whose concepts and methods may be used to coordinatise, measure, compare and visualize proofs and mathematical theories.
-Although graphs are widely used in mathematical logic further in this subsection we give a few examples of graph-theoretical considerations which may be useful.
+Although graphs are already widely used in mathematical logic further in this subsection we give a few examples of graph-theoretical considerations which may be useful.